ahoecherl/pySimmToolbox/ReadMe.md

 1. Setup for this guide is Python 3.6 (not Anaconda) and PyCharm
 2. After cloning / downloading the Repository to PyCharm set `src` Folder and `test` Folder as `Rightclick` &rarr; `Mark Directory as` &rarr; `Sources Root`.
-This is necessary to have the enable imports in the `test` Folder.
+This is necessary to enable imports in the `test` Folder.
 3. pySimmToolbox uses [Treelib](https://treelib.readthedocs.io/en/latest/) which can be installed with `pip install treelib`
 4. pySimmToolbox uses the [java open source simm library by acadiasoft](https://github.com/AcadiaSoft/simm-lib "simm-lib"). pySimmToolbox includes a precompiled jar of simm version 2.1 found at `src` &rarr;`simmLib`